Table of contents

 Also, this summer, OpenAI set foot in the search market with its new SearchGPT.

-Overall, the list of new AI solutions may be endless, as the quality of new networks changes from month to month.
+Overall, the list of new AI solutions may be endless, as the quality of new networks changes from month to month, and more and more companies develop AI solutions for different needs.

 Trend #2 AI’s Multimodality to Complete More Complex Tasks